 The light of the world, given for us

-Noel by Edmond Martin Cash, Matthew James Redman, Christopher D. Tomlin and sung by Laura Daigle
+Noel by Edmond Martin Cash, Matthew James Redman, Christopher D. Tomlin and sung by Lauren Daigle

 The vision that Ezekiel is given here is one of a man walking beside a river and that man is being led into deeper and deeper water until finally the river become “a river that no one could cross”.
 This is an amazing picture of our spiritual journey in pursuit of God.
 We cannot swim hard enough or fast enough to cross this river because the nature of this river, and our separation from God, is a spiritual one.
 We could take swimming lessons our entire life and we would still be unable to cross this river alone.